gke/TxAdapter_gke/README.md

 http://www.rcgroups.com/forums/showthread.php?t=1954078&highlight=hubsan+adapt

-The TxAdapter was developed for my own use and the multicopters I have but may be of interest to others.
+The TXAdapter was developed for my own use and the multicopters I have but may be of interest to others.
 You should track PhracturedBlue's Deviation site for additional functionality as it is not my intention to do this myself ;).